aaronsaray/fingerprint-extension/README.md

 ## What it does

-Checks for the following at the domain of the page you're visting (or loading):
+Checks for the following at the domain of the page you're visiting (or loading):

 - /phpinfo.php
 - /robots.txt